Bioptics (surgery)

 Bioptics is a combinatorial vision-correction refractive surgical technique performed by ophthalmologists, in which refractive error of the eye is treated on both the lenticular and corneal optical planes.
-The dual technique was pioneered, and the term coined, by Roberto Zaldívar.
+The dual technique was pioneered, and the term coined, by Roberto Zaldívar in 1989.
 The procedure is increasing in popularity (as of 2006).

+As of 2014, Most refractive surgeons still use Bioptics in a variety of combinations.